 3.1 Normal room lighting conditions and the use of an alternate light source to view fluorescence emitted from semen stains.
-Reagents for semen detection and identification are listed in the appropriate processing protocols.
+Reagents for semen detection and Property of Idaho State Police of Property of Idaho State Property of Idaho State Police of Property of Idah identification are listed in the appropriate processing protocols.

-- 5.1 When examining panties, a presumptive AP screening may be performed on crotches (even in absence of visual cue). - 5.2 A P-30 test need not be performed on item(s) which yielded a positive microscopic exam. - 5.3 The presence of spermatozoa is confirmatory for semen; however, the absence of spermatozoa without additional testing is insufficient to conclude that no semen was detected and the report will reflect this limitation by only making reference to the absence of spermatozoa. - 5.4 In certain situations (ie: male suspect underwear with female victim) the entire flowchart may not be required depending on probative nature of semen results.
+- 5.1 When examining panties, a presumptive AP screening may be performed on crotches (even in absence of visual cue). - 5.2 A P-30 test need not be performed on item(s) which yielded a positive microscopic exam. - 5.3 The presence of spermatozoa is confirmatory for semen; however, the absence of spermatozoa without additional testing is insufficient to conclude that no semen was detected and the report will reflect this limitation by only making reference to the absence of spermatozoa. - Property of Idaho State Police 5.4 In certain situations (ie: male suspect underwear with female victim) the entire flowchart may not be required depending on probative nature of semen results.